Pilih satu Halaman

 A single grouser shoe features one tall, aggressive grouser bar running across its width.
 This design provides the maximum possible penetration into the ground.
 It is the shoe of choice for applications requiring extreme traction and drawbar pull, such as a bulldozer ripping hard-packed earth or climbing steep grades.
 The deep penetration provides an anchor, allowing the machine to apply its full power without track slippage.
 Namun begitu, this aggressiveness comes with downsides.
 The focused pressure on a single bar creates high impact when traveling over hard surfaces like rock, leading to a rough ride and high stress on the undercarriage.
 Tambahan pula, the deep ground penetration makes turning difficult.
 The machine has to work much harder to pivot, which accelerates wear on all steering components and can tear up the ground surface.

 A triple grouser shoe is the polar opposite and the most common type found on excavators.
 With three shorter grousers, the shoe has more surface area in contact with the ground at any given time.
-This provides good all-around performance, offering a balance of traction, flotation, dan kebolehgerakan.
+This provides good all-around performance, offering a balance of traction, pengapungan, dan kebolehgerakan.
 The lower grouser height reduces ground penetration, which makes turning significantly easier and smoother.
 This is vital for an excavator, which is constantly repositioning itself while digging.
 The triple grouser design also provides a smoother ride and less vibration when traveling, reducing wear on the undercarriage and improving operator comfort.

 A double grouser shoe occupies the middle ground.
 It offers better traction and penetration than a triple grouse but is less aggressive and easier to turn than a single grouser.
 This makes it a popular choice for the front of track loaders and for dozers that need a compromise between straight-line pushing power and maneuverability.
 The choice is a direct reflection of the machine's job.
 A dozer that spends 90% of its time pushing material in a straight line will benefit from single grousers.
 An excavator that is constantly digging, swinging, and repositioning will live a longer, more productive life on triple grousers.

-Jenis GrouserPermohonan utamaDaya tarikanManeuverabilityGangguan tanah
+Jenis GrouserPermohonan utamaDaya tarikanKebolehgerakanGangguan tanah

 Grouser tunggalDozers, Rippers (High Drawbar Pull)MaximumMiskinTinggi